 Dark Roast coffees are dark brown, even close to a blackened color.
 The beans are characterized by drawn-out oil that glosses the surface.
 Coffee made from a Dark Roast has a robust, full body.
 The flavors from the coffee’s country of origin are almost entirely roasted out, taking on a very bold and smoky taste.

-To be considered Dark, beans roast to a temperature of about 465º or essentially the end of the second crack.
-If beans roast much hotter than this, the coffee will start to taste more and more of charcoal.
+To be considered Dark, beans roast to a temperature of anything higher than 440º or essentially the end of the second crack.
+If beans roast much hotter than 465º, the coffee will start to taste more and more of charcoal.
 Many other big-batch roasters cut corners by roasting larger quantities faster at extremely high temperatures for a short amount of time, thus burning their beans and killing the flavor.
 At Copper Moon Coffee, we refuse to lower quality to boost quantity.
 We go to great lengths to make sure every single batch of coffee is perfectly roasted.

 Purchasing a Dark Roast from other roasters can be confusing due to their numerous names.
 Some include French Roast, Italian Roast, New Orleans Roast, Continental Roast, or even Espresso Roast.
 At Copper Moon Coffee, we try to make the coffee purchasing experience as simple and straightforward as possible.
 We display our roast levels front-and-center on all packaging.
 And our most popular Dark Roasts include Dark Sky, Sulawesi, and Sumatra.

 Copper Moon Coffee is always going above and beyond to “Reach for the Moon” with our roasts.
 One of our proprietary blends called Blast Off has an atypical roasting level.
 We like to call it our “Strong Roast” because our roast level, along with our proprietary blend of coffee, creates the maximum amount of caffeine from the beans without compromising on flavor.